Garinmckayl/thisvsthat/programming-languages.md

 count = 2
 # check if the number of terms is valid
 if nterms <= 0:
-   print("Plese enter a positive integer")
+   print("Please enter a positive integer")
 elif nterms == 1:
    print("Fibonacci sequence:")
    print(n1)